Reproductive Health Center

 Success Rate of Frozen Embryo Transfer

-• Quality of the embryo before freezing
+• The quality and grading of the embryos before freezing

 Embryo Quality and Success Rate